CarlosGutierrezArdila/react-native-course/classnotes.md

 - changes made by recucers (functions)
 - redux thunk: middleware to write action creators
 - Fetch: interface, promise based to fetch resources from server
+# Forms and modals
+- **Forms:** data entry through "form-like" elements:
+ - TextInput
+ - input from react-native-elements
+ - switch, slider and picker
+- **Modals:** open from a host component, track the visibility in the state of host component